monacoremo/postgrest-sessions-example/app.sql.md

 create role authenticator noinherit login;

 comment on role authenticator is
-    'Role that serves as an entrypoint for API servers such as PostgREST.';
+    'Role that serves as an entry-point for API servers such as PostgREST.';

 create role anonymous nologin noinherit;